New Jersey's 27th legislative district: Apportionment history

-In the original creation of the 40-district legislative map in 1973, the 27th District consisted of the northern Essex County municipalities of Nutley, Bloomfield, Glen Ridge, Montclair, Cedar Grove, Verona, Caldwell, and Essex Fells.
+In the original creation of the 40-district legislative map in 1973, the 27th district consisted of the northern Essex County municipalities of Nutley, Bloomfield, Glen Ridge, Montclair, Cedar Grove, Verona, Caldwell, and Essex Fells.
 For the 1981 redistricting, the 27th consisted of the four municipalities of The Oranges: South Orange, West Orange, Orange, and East Orange and a small sliver of the North Ward of Newark.
 In the next redistricting in 1991, Montclair was added to the district and some Newark wards were removed.
-With declining population through western Essex County, most of that side of the county made up the 27th District following the 2001 redistricting including Maplewood, Livingston, Fairfield Township, and The Caldwells.
+With declining population through western Essex County, most of that side of the county made up the 27th district following the 2001 redistricting including Maplewood, Livingston, Fairfield Township, and The Caldwells.
 East Orange and the portions of the North Ward of Newark were removed but a small portion of Upper Vailsburg, Newark was included in the district this decade.

 Changes to the district made as part of the New Jersey Legislative reapportionment in 2011 removed the district's share of Newark while adding Millburn in Essex County, and the Republican-leaning Morris County municipalities of Chatham Township, East Hanover, Florham Park, Hanover Township, Harding Township and Madison.
 This made the district slightly more Republican than its predecessor.
-Shifted out of the district were Fairfield Township, North Caldwell and West Caldwell (to District 26) and Orange (to District 34).
+Shifted out of the district were Fairfield Township, North Caldwell and West Caldwell (to the 26th district) and Orange (to the 34th district).

+Following the reapportionment in 2021, all of the municipalities in Morris County were removed from the district, while the Passaic County municipality of Clifton was shifted from its longtime home in the 34th district.
+Montclair was shifted to the district for the first time since 2001.
+In the 2023 elections, the first held under the 2021 reapportionment, incumbent Senator Richard Codey defeated incumbent 34th district Senator Nia Gill in the Democratic primary.
+However in August, Codey announced his retirement at the end of the term.
+Assemblyman John McKeon was selected to replace Codey on the November ballot while Livingston councilwoman Rosy Bagolie replaced McKeon as a Democratic nominee for Assembly.
+Original primary winner Alixon Collazos-Gill planned to drop out as well in August with her husband, Essex County Commissioner Brendan Gill, expected to replace her, but she reversed her decision later that month.
+Both women won the general election.